cylaris/dotMAM2access/README.md

 ## Thoughts

 Its a pretty cool method from the past.
 But we don't really have to forget that some really good custom implementations of this tool can come into the market.
 As more complex the environment is becoming, the more simple the attack might become that can lead to a successful compromise.

+`I will also recommend to go through the first post as it shows how this thing actually works.
+The tool in this repo is not exactly how it should work but a different implementation of the same.`